-Michael Beadle is an award-winning poet, author, historian and teaching artist with a passion for language, writing and literature.
-He has taught in the classroom since 1999 and performed poetry professionally since 1998.
-His focus in teaching is to encourage, inspire and challenge writers to express themselves and become more confident with writing so they can continue to be lifelong learners and creative problem solvers.
-Michael’s background includes five years as a high school English teacher and 15 as a journalist.
-He has authored three poetry chapbooks, a poetry CD, and three books on Haywood County (NC) history.
+Michael Beadle is an award-winning poet, author and teaching artist with a passion for language, writing and literature.
+He’s taught creative writing workshops since 1999.
+His focus is to encourage, inspire and challenge writers to express themselves so they can become more confident with writing and be lifelong learners and creative problem solvers.
+In addition to a 15-year career as a journalist, he’s published five poetry books, a poetry CD, and three books photographic history books on Haywood County (NC).
 In 2012, he was selected as a poet-in-residence at the NC Zoo.
-He also manages student contests for the NC Poetry Society.
+He’s been an emcee for the NC Poetry Out Loud state finals and served as a statewide coordinator of the student poetry contests for the NC Poetry Society.